-My Stolen Diaries – Chapter 7: A New School With a Side of Baptism: To be honest with you, I wrote this back in 1992— pulled from my unfinished novel titled My Stolen Diaries that I’ve been writing ever since.
-I hope that the thousands of hits that this 29-year-old chapter garnered will give me the push I need to keep posting the book onto my blog.
+My Stolen Diaries – Chapter 7: A New School With a Side of Baptism: To be honest with you, I wrote this back in 1992—pulled from my unfinished novel titled My Stolen Diaries, which I’ve been writing ever since.
+I hope that the thousands of hits that this 29-year-old chapter garnered will give me the push I need to keep posting the book on my blog.

 #2 HIT IN 2021

 The Pam Project: I was thrilled to see that this post about my cousin Pam garnered over 10,000 page views.
 In honor of Pam, I have been building and furnishing a dollhouse for a most remarkable young lady in California.
 And this post is still in the works because I’m just now finishing it up.
 I can’t wait to share the final photos of the happy home with my readers, but mostly looking forward to making a beautiful little girl smile.